 Court fees and costs are the charges associated with your case, for example filing charges, motion and claim fees, and court appearance fees.
 If you cannot afford these fees and have a court appointed attorney, you may get out of having to pay them.

 The Banks County magistrate is the person that rules on your case.
-Magistrates do several different things, which include determing how much your bail will be, issuing warrants, and presiding over preliminary court appearances and detention hearings.
+Magistrates do several different things, which include determining how much your bail will be, issuing warrants, and presiding over preliminary court appearances and detention hearings.

 Your pre-sentencing report is prepared with information about the defendant’s background and information about the defendant’s life and history, which the magistrate judge will take into account when determining your sentence.
 Information and personal details will be requested from the defendant, his or her family members, and in some cases the victim of the crime.
 Remember that you can ask to get your own copy of the report before you are sentenced, so you get the chance to review it for accuracy and completeness, and correct any mistakes.

 If you get convicted of a crime during your trial, you will be sentenced.
 The judge will have several different options when sentencing you, including community service to probation, to even incarceration in either jail (short term) or prison (long term).
-Depending on the particulars of your trial, the severity of your crime, and any sentencing guidelines that they judge will use, you might get taken into custody immediately, or given a date to to surrender and report to jail to serve your sentence.
+Depending on the particulars of your trial, the severity of your crime, and any sentencing guidelines that they judge will use, you might get taken into custody immediately, or given a date to surrender and report to jail to serve your sentence.

 Are you trying to find out if someone is incarcerated, or has been an inmate in the past?